BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 The profile for Goblin Mercenaries can be found on page 103.

 **ARMY BONUS**
- "Down down down in Goblin-town" â€” Each Goblin Hero model may increase their maximum warband size by six models.
+ "Down down down in Goblin-town" — Each Goblin Hero model may increase their maximum warband size by six models.

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image207.jpeg)